 But many of the people of God live on the other side of that coin.
-They live constantly worried that they will be able to feed their families, or that they will be able to maintain a roof over their heads.
+They live constantly worried that they will not be able to feed their families, or that they will not be able to maintain a roof over their heads.
 When your best day involves being ignored instead of attacked, it’s tough to hear that the vision is surely coming, and will not be late.

 When it feels like you’re winning, it’s easy to run out the clock.
 When you’re on the losing end of things, being asked to wait, for the help from the Lord is surely coming, is offensive.
 How many civil rights leaders were told “Wait, your rights will be granted to you, just don’t go too far too fast, let us adjust to this new way of life slowly.”
 How many church leaders have shied away from changes they know are necessary because they don’t want to change too much, too fast.
 They know the direction, but feel the inertia of the system drags on them.
 The vision is there, but just out of reach.